 Sessions and Events

 Hospice Peterborough offers educational opportunities for community healthcare providers including guest speakers and webinars facilitated by the Canadian Hospice Palliative Care Association, Hospice Palliative Care Ontario and other reputable health service organizations.
-To join the mailing list to receive notifications about these education sessions please contact Amy at Hospice Peterborough.
+Hospice also hosts community education events that might be of interest to healthcare providers.
+To join the mailing list to receive notifications about all education sessions and events please contact Amy at Hospice Peterborough.

 Within Ontario, the interdisciplinary palliative education courses developed by the Southwestern Ontario Palliative Pain and Symptom Management Consultation Service serve as the gold standard for educating healthcare providers in palliative care.
 These courses are offered by palliative care professionals through Hospice Peterborough.

 Hospice Peterborough’s Palliative Pain and Symptom Management Consultation Service (PPSMCS) offers three courses every year.
 To get more information on these courses and when they are offered or to register please contact Louise at Hospice Peterborough.

 Core Fundamentals of Hospice Palliative Care is a certificate program for healthcare providers to develop comfort in discussing all aspects of dying and death.
 Participants will increase awareness of the eight domains of issues that may impact individuals and families living with or affected by life-threatening illness (i.e. disease management, physical, psychological, social, spiritual, practical, end-of-life care/death management and loss/grief).
 Formal caregivers are prepared and then challenged to apply strategies to facilitate change in the illness experiences of those that are dying.